-To simplify the reporting process, the CGAD disclosure requirements allow reference to existing documents and filings and provide guidance for filing changes from the prior year.
-Any insurer or HMO that fails, without cause, to timely file the CGAD under Insurance Code Chapter 831 as required may be subject to a penalty.
+To simplify the reporting process, the CGAD requirements allow reference to existing documents and filings and provide guidance for filing changes from the prior year.
+Any insurer or HMO that fails, without cause, to timely file the CGAD under Insurance Code Chapter 831 may be subject to a penalty.
 Most insurers and HMOs already summarize and describe their corporate governance practices to various stakeholders on a regular basis, so the compliance costs with this requirement will not be significant.

-HB 3306 states that the CGAD requirement does not apply before June 1, 2020.
-TDI is not expecting insurers or HMOs to file until the following year.
-TDI expects to receive initial filings on or before June 1, 2021.
+TDI expects to receive initial CGAD filings on or before June 1, 2021.
 The electronic filing address is provided on TDI's website at www.tdi.texas.gov.

 Section 7.88.
 Independent Audits of Insurer and HMO Financial Statements and Insurer and HMO Internal Control over Financial Reporting.
-Amendments to §7.88 are made to subsections that are affected by the proposed internal audit function requirements.
-The internal audit function requirements are proposed as new subsection (I), which means that current subsection (I) and all subsections following it are redesignated as appropriate.
+The amendments to §7.88, related to the new internal audit function requirements and related to nonsubstantive text changes that conform to current TDI rule drafting, are adopted.

-Proposed §7.88(b) is amended to include a new paragraph (4), which states that the internal audit committee requirements under §7.88(l) are applicable beginning January 1, 2021.
+Section 7.88(b) is amended to include a new paragraph (4), which states that the internal audit committee requirements under §7.88(l) are applicable beginning January 1, 2021.

-Proposed §7.88(c)(3) is amended to add the words "the internal audit function of an insurer or HMO or group of insurers or HMOs" and "external" to the definition of audit committee.
+Section 7.88(c)(3) is amended to add the words "the internal audit function of an insurer or HMO or group of insurers or HMOs" and "external" to the definition of audit committee.

-Proposed §7.88(d)(4), (e)(2), (g), and (k)(3) are amended to revise citations to a redesignated subsection and a redesignated paragraph.
-The references to subsection (m) in subsections (e)(2) and (g) are changed to reference subsection (n), the reference to subsection (m)(1) in subsection (e)(2) is changed to reference subsection (n)(1), and the reference to paragraph (9) in subsection (k)(3) is changed to reference paragraph (10).
+Section 7.88(d)(4), (e)(2), (g), and (k)(3) are amended to revise citations to a redesignated subsection and a redesignated paragraph.
+The references to subsection (m)

+TITLE 28.
+INSURANCE Part I. Texas Department of Insurance Chapter 7.
+Corporate and Financial Regulation Adopted Sections Page 5 of 50 in subsections (e)(2) and (g) are changed to reference subsection (n), the reference to subsection (m)(1) in subsection (e)(2) is changed to reference subsection (n)(1), and the reference to paragraph (9) in subsection (k)(3) is changed to reference paragraph (10).

-Proposed §7.88(k)(3)(B) is amended to revise a citation to a chapter name and to revise a citation to a rule section that have changed.
+Section 7.88(k)(3)(B) is amended to revise a citation to a chapter name and to revise a citation to a rule section that changed.
 The title of Chapter 8 is updated to "Hazardous Condition" and the reference to §11.810 is changed to §11.811.

-Proposed 7.88(k)(4) is amended to reflect renumbering of the paragraphs that follow new paragraph (7).
-Under the proposal, the waiver discussed in §7.88(k)(4) will apply to paragraphs (1), (2), (5), (6), and (8) - (13) instead of (1), (2), (5) - (12), as under the current rule.
+Section 7.88(k)(4) is amended to reflect renumbering of the paragraphs that follow new paragraph (7).
+The waiver discussed in §7.88(k)(4) applies to paragraphs (1), (2), (5), (6), and (8) - (13).

-Proposed §7.88(k)(7) is new language added to clarify responsibilities of an insurer's or HMO's or group of insurers' or HMOs' audit committee.
-This amendment is included because the audit committee is responsible for overseeing the insurer's, HMO's or group of insurers' or HMOs' internal audit function.
-In order to meaningfully carry out this function, certain authority and adequate resources must be made available to the persons doing the work.
-This paragraph also clarifies that this requirement for the audit committee applies only if the premium thresholds in proposed §7.88(l) apply to the insurer or HMO.
+Section 7.88(k)(7) clarifies the responsibilities of an insurer's or HMO's or group of insurers' or HMOs' audit committee.
+This amendment is included because the audit committee is responsible for overseeing the insurer's, HMO's, or group of insurers' or HMOs' internal audit function.
+To meaningfully carry out this function, certain authority and adequate resources must be made available to the persons doing the work.
+This paragraph also clarifies that this requirement for the audit committee applies only if the premium thresholds in §7.88(l) apply to the insurer, HMO, or group of insurers or HMOs.

-Because a new paragraph (7) is added, the paragraphs that follow it are renumbered as appropriate.
-In addition, because of the renumbering of the paragraphs in subsection (k), the reference to paragraph (10) in proposed subsection (k)(8) is updated to reference paragraph (11) and the reference to paragraph (11) in proposed subsection (k)(13) is updated to reference paragraph (12).
+Because new paragraph (7) is adopted, the paragraphs that follow it are renumbered as appropriate.
+In addition, because of the renumbering of the paragraphs in subsection (k), subsection (k)(8) is updated to reference paragraph (11) and subsection (k)(13) is updated to reference paragraph (12).